-Working Bibliography Rubric Name: Topic: Date returned to student: This assignment will be graded on a pass-fail scale .
-You either earn 10 points or you do not.
-If you do not pass, then you will have two additional attempts to pass within two weeks of when the graded work was returned.
-If you fail to pass on the first attempt, you are expected to meet with me to discuss the challenges.
-And I encourage you to meet with me even if you pass on the first attempt. databases were search WorldCat BU Pilot JStor Historical Abstracts or America History and Life Dates of Publications (recording dates of publications to determine if titles originate from isolated time periods): Yes No Criteria All of th ne titles are relevant second ary sources.
+Working Bibliography Rubric Name: Topic: Date returned to student: do not. weeks of to pass And I er If you of when to the first the firs do not p the gra- irst atte e you to bass, then you will hav ded work was returned empt, you are expected o meet with me even if e one additional attem 7.5 points.
+If you fail liscuss the challenges. attempt.
+WorldCat n titles BU Pilot JStor Historical Abstracts WorldCat DO I IIOU 33101 or America History and Life Dates of Publications (recording dates of publications to determine if titles originate from isolated time periods): Yes No Criteria All of the titles are relevant secondary sources.
 Far exceeds the minimum twenty titles.
+(Clearly does not stop at the minimum!)
 All of the sources are secondary (not primary or tertiary).
-Publications are disseminated throughout time (gaps may need to be redressed as topic is refined) to the present.
+Publications are disseminated throughout time to the present (gaps may need to be redressed as topic is refined; some topics have not garnered as much scholarly attention).
 Titles of articles or monographs are relevant to topic and a few show an ability to locate titles that explore the topic in larger context.
 When the search is replicated, the selection of titles make sense (do not appear random or illogical).
 Includes notes on how each title was found (including database, type of search (e.g. keyword, subject, etc), and words or phrases used making it easy to replicate the search.
 Responds thoughtfully to the following prompts: What did you learn about the process of building a bibliography?
 1. What did you learn about your work ethic in the process?
 2. What problems did you encounter?
 How did you overcome them?
 3. What strengths do you bring to the process of building a bibliography?
-4. What help do you most want from the professor given the experience thus far? jo Sr M S What you hournal arti ee gaps in Ionograph election colleed to de nave productes and support your results that pringle that pringle the production of the productes and books titles to your reading search. ovide larger context. miliar with your topic and
+4. What help do you most want from the professor given the experience thus far?
+What you hournal artinee gaps in Monograph Gelection collection collection collection de nave prodicles and a your resumble to your resumble to your that provide the produced by the p books titles to your reading search. ovide larger context. miliar with your topic and